Kalabasa/leanrada.com/src/pages/works/isolation.md

 	<sup>F<sup>o</sup> / </sup><strong>F</strong>
 </div>

-But they all worked together to create a steady and chill sound to quarantine to.
+They all worked together to create a steady and chill sound to quarantine to.

 There were no choruses or big movements because that’s not chill; that’s drama.